Non-asymptotic convergence rates for the plug-in estimation of risk measures: Deviation inequalities

-for all $\varepsilon>0$ and $N\geq 1$. \end{theorem} \begin{proof} \begin{enumerate}[(a)] \item In a first step, as $F$, $G$, and $\mathcal{G}$ are bounded, the same arguments as given for Lemma \ref{lem:oce.compact.estimate} (simpler, in fact, due to the boundedness of the function $J$ therein) show that
+for all $\varepsilon>0$ and $N\geq 1$. \end{theorem} \begin{proof} \begin{enumerate}[(a)] \item In a first step, recall that $F$, $G$, and $\mathcal{G}$ are bounded, hence there is a constant $a$ such that $|F+g\cdot G|\leq a$ for all $g\in\mathcal{G}$.
+As the optimal $m$ in the definition of the average value at risk is given by a respective quantile, it follows that